FEniCS/governance/governance.md

 array of backgrounds, viewpoints and talents in our team, which is why we explicitly do not define code as the sole metric on which Council membership will be evaluated.
-Furthermore, to not give too much influence to any one organization, the maximum number of Council Members from the same organization (university, research institute or company) is four.
+Furthermore, to not give too much influence to any one organisation, the maximum number of Council Members from the same organisation (university, research institute or company) is four.

 If a Council Member becomes inactive in the project for a period of